bbarres/DownyMildewResist/README.md

 + **MIC_amisul.R:** the script used to produce the supplementary material S1 analyses and figures.
 It mainly consists in the computation of the MIC values of amisulbrom dose-response curves and the analyses of their distribution.

 ## Citation
-You can cite the related study as follow :
+You can cite the related study as follow:
 + Fontaine S, Remuson F, Caddoux L, Barrès B. Investigation on the sensitivity of *Plasmopara viticola* to amisulbrom and ametoctradin in French vineyards using bioassays and molecular tools.
 Pest Management Science. [[link]](https://onlinelibrary.wiley.com/doi/abs/10.1002/ps.5461)

-If you want to use (some of) the code found on this page or if you want to cite this repository :
+If you want to use (some of) the code found on this page or if you want to cite this repository:
 + Benoit Barrès. bbarres/DownyMildewResist: Supporting data and code for: Investigation on the sensitivity of *Plasmopara viticola* to amisulbrom and ametoctradin in French vineyards using bioassays and molecular tools.
 Zenodo; 2019. [[link]](https://zenodo.org/badge/latestdoi/113194524)